Boy or girl paradox: Second question

-This question is identical to question one, except that instead of specifying that the older child is a boy, it is specified that at least one of them is a boy.
+This question is identical to question one, except that instead of specifying that the older child is a girl, it is specified that at least one of them is a boy.
 In response to reader criticism of the question posed in 1959, Gardner said that no answer is possible without information that was not provided.
 Specifically, that two different procedures for determining that "at least one is a boy" could lead to the exact same wording of the problem.
 But they lead to different correct answers: